p568912/CNN_MALDI-TOF_VREfm/README.md

 ## workflow
 We divde into three sections.

-### preprocessing:
+### preprocessing: (preprocess.py)
-preprocess.py will process MS data as deep learning model input.
+MS data is processed and it will be transformed as deep learning model input after preprocessing.

-### training:
+### training: (dataset.py ,)
-In this section, we will train the model from our code using preprocessed input in previous step.And users can modify parameters to change the architeture of network based on their needs.(ex:poolingFlag,ReLUFlag,channels,batch_size, etc.)
+In this section, we will train the model from our code using preprocessed input in previous step.
+Users can modify parameters to change the architeture of network based on demands. (ex:poolingFlag,ReLUFlag,channels,batch_size, etc.)

-### model interpretation:
+### model interpretation: (scorecam.py)
 We will